matheusgomes062/matheusgomes062/README.md

 ## I'm a Student, Developer, Designer, and Ai enthusiast!

-- 🔭 I’m currently working on React Native, Vue, .NET and Angular!
+- 🔭 I’m currently working on React, Vue, .NET Core 5 and Node!
 - 🌱 I’m currently learning .NET, AWS and Clean Code!
 - 🥅 2020 Goals: Contribute more to the Community and open a company*!
 - ⚡ Fun fact: I love to hackathons and art!